AndrewCMartin/idb/PITCHME.md

 +++
 - Seeing how things connect in Marvel
   - Similarities between comic characters and movie characters
-  - Learning something before watching Thor: Ragnarok
+  - Watching Thor: Ragnarok!

 ---

-# What can we do better?
+### What can we do better?
 +++
 - Filtering
   - Works well at first, but then just stops